About Carl Topilow

 Carl Topilow is renowned worldwide for his versatility, whether he is holding a conductor's baton or his trademark red clarinet.
 He is a multi-talented virtuoso who equally at home in classical and popular music both as conductor and instrumentalist.
 Carl's pops performances blend light classical, swing, jazz, Broadway, Dixieland, and Klezmer music, usually finding occasion to include a number on his array of brightly colored clarinets.
 His unique approach to pops programming includes extensive audience involvement and true showmanship.

-Carl completed his 36th season as Music Director and Conductor of the National Repertory Orchestra, a summer music festival based in beautiful Breckenridge, Colorado.
+Carl recently completed his 37th season as Music Director and Conductor of the National Repertory Orchestra, a summer music festival based in beautiful Breckenridge, Colorado.
 He has assisted in the training of talented young musicians and conductors for positions in symphonic orchestras in the United States and abroad.

 In 2008, Carl was appointed Music Director and Conductor of the The Firelands Symphony Orchestra, based in Sandusky, OH, performing 5 masterworks and 1 outdoor pops concert each season.
 During Topilow's tenure with the orchestra, the number of subscriptions has increased from 56 to 505.

 Carl has also served as Principal Pops Conductor for the Southwest Florida Symphony Orchestra in Ft.
 Myers, Florida, as well as for the Toledo Symphony Orchestra.

 As a guest conductor, Carl has appeared around the world with more than 120 orchestras, in 37 states in the USA, as well as orchestras in Canada, China, Czech Republic, England, France, Germany, Italy, Korea, Mexico, Spain, Switzerland and Venezuela.